Johnny Nelson: Life after boxing

 Nelson currently works as an analyst for Sky Sports.
 Since retirement he has spent some time working with the prison service helping inmates with life management skills.
 He has also done some charity work, agreeing to fight a charity match against Jos Battle.

 Nelson was appointed Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to boxing and to young people in South Yorkshire.

+His likeness as well as commentary is featured in the 2024 video game Undisputed as a cruiserweight boxer.
+His voice was also featured in the 2024 documentary, Four Kings.

 Personal life

 Nelson's mother was Cuban-Jamaican, his father was Dominican.
 Nelson's parents split up when he was a young child and he did not reunite with his biological father until he was in his thirties.
 In 2010, Nelson published his autobiography, Hard Road to Glory.